Making the official version of the Linux kernel (and of the bootloader) support your hardware.

 - You have to be familiar with the community’s coding and quality standards and choices.
 They only accept code that they will be able to maintain by themselves later.

 - You can have to go through multiple code reviews and through multiple code submissions before you reach a solution that is accepted.
-Multiple kernel versions may happen before all of your code is accepted.
+Multiple kernel versions will happen before all of your code is accepted.

 - The implementation you propose has to be consistent with other similar implementations, and shouldn’t duplicate things already done by others.